Forex Spread

 | USD/CHF | 1.92 | 0.92 | 2.12 |

 Titan FX provides competitive spreads tailored to the needs of different trading styles and strategies.
+You can check the latest spreads on the official live-rate page below.

 You can view real-time spreads directly in the Market Watch section of MT4/MT5.